 - Continue in the same Recovery Console mode and just type “Ren Driver_Name.sys Driver_Name.old,” click “Enter” and type “copy CD-Drive:\i386 Driver_Name.sys” then press “Enter”.
 By the help of this process you can copy original driver to the driver folder.
 Exit after completing the process eject CD and restart your system.

-By the help of the above mentioned command you can easily fix up the driver problems encountered in your system.
-But if the above method fail to work properly and you are not able to fix them then use Driver Detective tool that can efficiently scans your system to find out any sort of driver issue.
-Later on fixes them by installing or updating drivers via its database.
+By the help of the above-mentioned command, you can easily fix up the driver problems encountered in your system.
+But if the above method fails to work properly and you are not able to fix them then use Driver Detective Tool that can efficiently scan your system to find out any sort of driver issue.
+Later on, fixes them by installing or updating drivers via its database.
 It even let the user resolve hardware problem that you are facing.

 Also Read: How to Fix Driver Issues in Windows 10

 Steps to Update Windows 8 Drivers with Driver Detective Tool